 Welcome to my home-page!

-I am the Anniversary Chair in Politics and Director of the Centre for European Governance (http://centres.exeter.ac.uk/ceg/).
+I am the Anniversary Chair in Politics, Director of the Centre for European Governance (http://centres.exeter.ac.uk/ceg/) and since September 2014 Jean Monnet Chair in Political Economy.
 The Anniversary Chair in Politics was created in 2004 by the University of Exeter to promote international excellence in comparative policy analysis, with an inter-disciplinary orientation.
 This is a privileged position for someone who thinks that the most exciting problems in public policy are addressed by interdisciplinary teams.
 My idea of "team" covers colleagues in Politics, Law and Economics, as well as my doctoral students and research fellows.
 Research students should be prepared for their ‘adult’ life – thus they work on their dissertations but also take part in specific policy projects, offer training to regulators, animate discussion forums, and, when appropriate, interact with policy-makers.
-My previous doctoral students work at the European Commission, Ceps-Brussels and research-led universities in the UK and Belgium.
-As a team, we provided training, advice and research to the World Bank, the European Commission, the OECD and several European governments.
+My previous doctoral students work at the European Commission, Ceps-Brussels and research-led universities in the UK and overseas.
+As a team, we provide training, advice and high-impact research to the World Bank, the European Commission, the OECD and several European governments.

-My main research project is Analysis of Learning in Regulatory Governance funded by the European Research Council for the period 2009-2013.
-I carry out the project with Dr Claire Dunlop and Dr Oliver Fritsch, and a small team of research associates - currently Jonathan Kamkhaji and Nicola Corkin.
+My most recent research project was Analysis of Learning in Regulatory Governance funded by the European Research Council for the period 2009-2013 carried out with Dr Claire Dunlop, Dr Oliver Fritsch (now at Leeds University), and a small team of research associates.

 My core research fields are policy learning, regulatory analysis, and EU public policy.
-I also carried out a few projects on Italian politics: this year I co-edited with Professor Aldo Di Virgilio of the volume Politics in Italy, funded by the Istituto Carlo Cattaneo and published in English and Italian.
+I also carried out a few projects on Italian politics and public policy.
 Over the last five years or so, I have carried out several projects on Europeanization, international taxation, discourse and the politics of expertise, and regulatory impact assessment in comparative perspective, with funding from the European Research Council, the ESRC, the Nuffield Foundation, the British Academy and the European Commission.

 Google scholar profile here